basil08/basil08.github.io/content/post/experiences-of-an-editor.md

 ### Delays

-Delays and BSP are an inevitable part of BSP projects.
+Delays are an inevitable part of BSP projects.
 It’s beyond any control - techie may get sick, journo may have an assignment deadline, professor doesn't show up, design was bad, and so on; things go bad because chief eds cannot control all parameters of the environment they operate in.
 But I started observing patterns.
 Things can be made better if delays can be built into the schedule.
 I started making two timelines for projects - one that would be a lower bound of all things considered and a secret more realistic one.
 The target would then be to complete the project somewhere between these two expected times.
 This is how I kept my projects on track (for the most part) and completed them on time.

 ### Voice of the campus?